 If you are thinking about carrying out your first property development, your first step is to become intimately acquainted with the area where you plan to develop.
 DG Institute CEO and Founder Dominique Grubisa explains that when it comes to property development you need to crawl before you learn to walk.

 Before you invest your hard-earned money in a property investment, you need to find out everything you can about the local area.

-Research is your best friend on the road to becoming a successful developer.
+Property development market research is your best friend on the road to becoming a successful developer.
 To succeed you need to establish the feasibility of your project, examine the financials time and time again, and look at different sources of finance.

 This also includes becoming an ‘area expert’ in the suburb where you want to develop.
 You’ll want to study everything from its boundaries to its demographics and everything in between.
 Becoming an expert needn’t cost you much more than your time, a few coffees with people who may be able to offer some insights into your chosen area, and perhaps a few dollars on subscriptions.

 The internet is a great place to start.
 Free property sites like domain.com.au and realestate.com.au can provide you with plenty of intelligence around recent sales, prices and sale waiting times in the areas you’re interested in.
 If you’re willing to spend a little cash, you can also sign up for services that provide even more detailed property analytics such as Corelogic or DRS Data.

 Other, more general web searches will provide you with information about your chosen suburb including its culture, the people who live there, and the types of commerce that are prevalent.
 Don’t necessarily limit yourself to looking into one area, but rather use the internet and all the information it generates to research two or three areas.